bitesizeirish/bitesize-app/README.md

 # bitesize-app

-*Abandoned project, it was fun while it lasted!*
+*Abandoned experimental project for Bitesize Irish, it was fun while it lasted!*

 Irish language learning app, to be available at https://bitesize.app